HOW I GOT STARTED AND SOME OF WHAT I’VE DONE

-This was a programme I made with Joe and it’s probably the thing I’m best known for in the UK (although in Denmark I’m best known as a profound thinker and gay heart surgeon).
-Once again it was produced by World Of Wonder and used to be on Channel 4 here in Britain on Friday or Saturday nights between about 10:30pm and midnight depending on whether they had any minor sporting events to televise, and it ran for 4 series between 1997 and 2001 with 2 specials: Adam & Joe’s Fourmative Years (a review of Channel 4′s first 15 years) and Adam & Joe’s Toymovie Special (lots of toymovies and some shit links).
-We also produced a book that you can’t get any more, a video compilation of series 1&2, also no longer available and a DVD, which is.
+This was a programme I made with Joe and for a certain generation it’s probably the thing I’m best known for in the UK (although in Denmark I’m best known as a profound thinker and gay heart surgeon).
+Once again it was produced by World Of Wonder and used to be on Channel 4 here in Britain on Friday or Saturday nights between about 10:30pm and midnight depending on whether they had any minor sporting events to televise, and it ran for 4 series between 1997 and 2001 with 2 specials: Adam & Joe’s Fourmative Years (a review of Channel 4′s first 15 years) and Adam & Joe’s Toymovie Special (lots of toymovies and some ropey links).
+We also produced a book that you can’t get any more, a video compilation of series 1&2, also no longer available and The Adam & Joe DVD, which is.
 For fans of air dates, here’s a list of air dates (thanks to John Lavalie for this).

 I used to describe The Adam & Joe Show as Wayne’s World crossed with The Late Review, in that it was a kind of pop culture comedy review that was almost entirely home made.
 We shot it ourselves on mini DV cameras, built sets and props, did the lighting, sound and any writing that we needed.
 We also edited much of the show ourselves although that was one of the places we also had to concede to using a talented professional to help us.